andrew/ultimate-awesome/README.md

 - [awesome-climate-change](https://github.com/stevematthew/awesome-climate-change) - A collection of awesome resources about climate change.
 - [Awesome-Crowd-Localization](https://github.com/taohan10200/Awesome-Crowd-Localization) - Awesome Crowd Localization.
 - [Awesome-Multimodal-Reasoning](https://github.com/The-Martyr/Awesome-Multimodal-Reasoning) - Latest Advances on (RL based) Multimodal Reasoning and Generation in Multimodal Large Language Models.
-- [Resources](https://github.com/unum-cloud/Resources) - A list of awesome resources and blogs on topics related to Unum.
 - [awesome-cue](https://github.com/xinau/awesome-cue) - A curated list of awesome CUE projects, libraries, tools and resources.
 - [awesome-drug-discovery](https://github.com/xnuohz/awesome-drug-discovery) - A collection of drug discovery, classification and representation learning papers with deep learning.
 - [awesome-edge](https://github.com/yarncraft/awesome-edge) - A qualitative compilation of production-ready frameworks, services and repositories with a focus on Edge Computing & IoT.